amychen0815/peds_heart_sound_analysis/README.md

 # peds_heart_sound_analysis

-Classification of pediatric heart sounds
+## This is an algorithm for the classification of pediatric heart sounds

 **directory_sorting.py**